-Having just arrived in Brisbane, GoBoat is the newest and easiest way for you and your friends to enjoy time on the water.
+Having arrived in Brisbane in 2021, GoBoat have become the newest and easiest way for you and your friends to enjoy time on the water.
 The boats—constructed from fibreglass, which uses recycled PET bottles instead of virgin glass—are powered by an electric motor and have a top speed of seven kilometres per hour.

 This means that you don’t need a license to skipper them and anyone over the age of eighteen can be captain for a day.